England. Change location

 Developing subject knowledge for the primary years

-In this module you will develop your knowledge, skills and understanding of supporting children’s learning by developing your knowledge in mathematics, language & literacy, science and computing & ICT.
-You’ll examine the curriculum in different settings; explore the factors that affect children’s learning and examine how the role of subject knowledge varies over time and across nations.
+This module will develop your knowledge, skills, and understanding of supporting children’s learning in mathematics, language and literacy, science, and computing & ICT.
+You’ll explore the curriculum in different settings, consider the factors that influence children’s learning, and examine how subject knowledge differs over time and across nations.

 Modules count towards OU qualifications